The No-Gifts-Please Letter to My Family (aka: Buying for a Sourcetarian is Difficult!)

 Need Inspiration?
 Some Amazing Nonprofits:

-Land Regeneration Nonprofits (all Mission/Vision statements are taken directly from the websites of the organizations):
+*All Mission/Vision statements are taken directly from the websites of the organizations.

 Savory Institute Mission: "To facilitate the large-scale regeneration of the world's grasslands and the livelihoods of their inhabitants, through holistic management."